Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are trademark searches available or required before filing?
 If so, what procedures and fees apply?

 The EUIPO does not require trademark searches before the filing of an EU trademark application.
 However, the electronic filing process allows applicants to conduct, for free, a search of earlier potentially conflicting EU trademarks or trademarks protected in EU member states.
 The results of this search are not binding on the EUIPO and are for information purposes only.

 What factors does the authority consider in its examination of the application?

-The EUIPO examines an EU trademark application for formalities, classification, priority and/or seniority, compliance with the regulations governing use of the mark, in the case of collective marks, and absolute grounds for refusal.
+The EUIPO examines an EU trademark application for formalities, classification, priority and/or seniority, compliance with the regulations governing use of the mark, in the case of collective and certification marks, and absolute grounds for refusal.
 All of these examination steps can be carried out in parallel, as there is no strict sequence in examination proceedings.

 Does the authority check for relative grounds for refusal (eg, through searches)?

 The EUIPO does not issue relative grounds for refusal ex officio.
 However, it does carry out an EU search and will notify the proprietors of earlier similar EU trademarks which have opted in of publication of the EU trademark application.
 An EU trademark applicant which has opted in to such search reports will receive a list of the relevant conflicting earlier marks.
 Further, national search reports from a limited number of participating offices are available upon the applicant’s request at the time of filing, for a fee.

 If the authority raises objections to the application, can the applicant take measures to rectify the application?
 If so, what rules and procedures apply?